 The Town + Gown of Geneseo

-Since 2011, more than $3.3 million has been invested in historic building rehabilitations, streetscape enhancements and infrastructure improvements in the Village’s Historic Main Street District.
-This investment has attracted businesses, residents, and visitors to the downtown as well as larger development in the town surrounding it.
+Since 2011, more than $3.3 million has been invested in historic building rehabilitations, streetscape enhancements, and infrastructure improvements in the Village’s Historic Main Street District.
+This investment has attracted businesses, residents, and visitors to the downtown as well as larger developments in the town surrounding it.
 Our office is regularly involved in revitalization efforts in the Downtown District.
-Several long-standing community groups support the district including the Association for the Preservation of Geneseo, Geneseo Community Main Street, and Promote Geneseo.
+Several long-standing community groups support the district including the Association for the Preservation of Geneseo, Geneseo Community Main Street, and Promote Geneseo

 Working with our office, the Village of Geneseo has seen significant investment since 2011.
 Design Guidelines have been developed and adopted to advise building renovations.
 More than $1.7 million in Livingston County Sign and Façade funds, New York Main Street Grant funds, and private matching funds have renovated 28% of Geneseo’s downtown building stock. $60,000 has been invested in streetscape enhancements, including the installation of pedestrian scale lighting along Main and Center Streets. $1.5 million was invested in a Main Street Infrastructure project including water, sewer, sidewalk, curbs and street rehabilitation.